hackle/blog-rust/raw/blog-rewrite-in-rust.md

 }
 ```

 One would say: yeah sure, the iterator has reached its end!
 Correctly so, but can the language tell us that?
-For more complex code, I would like to be warned or stopped from doing this.
+For more complex code, I would like to be warned or stopped from the meaningless iteration.
 This innocuous question has no answer at all in most languages, except ones like Rust that implement this concept of how a value is "used up".
 In this case, being moved.

-(In C#, peopls are not advised to use iterators directly, instead IEnumerables which hides the complexity and can be enumerated over and over (despite the performance loss and being purpose defeating).
-Stop signs as workarounds not as solutions.)
+(In C#, peopls are not advised to use iterators directly, instead `IEnumerable` hides the complexity and can be enumerated over and over (despite the performance loss and being purpose defeating).
+Stop signs (albeit smart ones) as workarounds, not as solutions.)

+Let's look at this in Rust,

 ```rust
 fn main() {